paul-caron/EpicCanvas/README.md

 Textures are pushed sequentially into the EpicCanvas.textures array.
 Textures can be used even when not fully loaded.
 A blue pixel will be used during loading time.

-EpicCanvas.loadTexture(url) returns a handle to that texture, which can be used later when setting the texture being drawing a shape.
+EpicCanvas.loadTexture(url) returns a handle to that texture, which can be used later when setting the texture being drawn on a shape.

 # Set Texture
 It is possible to alternate between textures.
 The EpicCanvas.setTexture(texture) method is there for that purpose.